emzeat/xdispatch2/README.md

 ## Back to present

-Dial back to June 2020 when I had gathered several lessons learned from using xdispatch in multiple projects from [little university projects](https://github.com/emzeat/steriss) to [full media servers sold on the app store](https://mlba-team.de/shlive/):
+Dial forward to June 2020 when I had gathered several lessons learned from using xdispatch in multiple projects from [little university projects](https://github.com/emzeat/steriss) to [full media servers sold on the app store](https://mlba-team.de/shlive/):

 1. The concept of queues really makes things easier not only for scaling on multiple cores but also for efficient serialization of acccess to resources like an OpenGL render context.